 All Performance Days are free to attend for our audience.
 Students are required to pay for their rehearsal with the accompanist (if required).

-Any student of the Conservatorium can perform a piece at a Performance Day.
+Any student taking instrumental or vocal lessons at the Conservatorium can perform a piece at a Performance Day.
 There is no minimum time but we ask that students keep performances to a maximum of 10 minutes.

 If you require accompaniment you will need to let us know at the time of registration.
 The accompaniment music must be provided to the office before the registration closing date.

-The Conservatorium will provide an accompanist for the performance without charge, but students are asked to contribute towards rehearsal costs ($10 per 15 minute rehearsal slot).
+The Conservatorium will provide an accompanist for the performance without charge, but students are asked to contribute towards rehearsal costs ($15 for a 15 minute rehearsal slot).

-If I don't want to use the Con's accompanist, do I still pay the $10?
+If I don't want to use the Con's accompanist, do I still pay?

-No, the $10 is just to cover the rehearsal with the Con’s accompanist, if you choose to use them.
+No, the accompanist fee is just to cover the rehearsal with the Con’s accompanist, if you choose to use them.

 Who will the accompanist be?

 The accompanist in 2017 will be Paulina Smirnov, and when she is not available we will call upon another accompanist.

 If I choose a different accompanist will the Con pay them?